AxelHamburch/naughtify/README.md

 sudo apt install caddy
 ```

 -> Test the web server in your internet browser with: http://yourIPaddress.
-Note: Does not work with every browser.
+You should see a Caddy web page.

 #### Step b: Configure the Caddyfile